What You Need to Know to Shield Your Business from Ransomware

 Mobile Ransomware and RaaS

 Authors and operators of ransomware are motivated by the potential to make a profit, which has led to a rapid increase in innovation and creative and sophisticated tactics.
 Attackers can replicate minor attacks against large corporations and demand a significant ransom.
 To do this, cybercriminals only require a small percentage of successful large-scale attacks to produce substantial revenue, a considerable incentive for email threat actors.

 A report from the National Cyber Security Centre (NCSC) and the National Crime Agency (NCA) warns of email threats like Ransomware-as-a-Service (RaaS) and mobile ransomware.
 Ransomware-as-a-service schemes on the dark web, which allow individuals and groups to have an impact disproportionate to their technical skill, are expected to increase in prevalence.
 Mobile ransomware is rising because mobile phones often lack adequate email security defenses and contain valuable information.
 Experts predict a steady increase in mobile ransomware attacks and the magnitude of these phishing campaigns.

 While preventing a successful cyberattack is impossible, engaging in email security awareness and investing in a comprehensive, fully managed email security software solution can drastically reduce your risk of ever encountering this type of threat in the first place.
 Some best practices for preventing a ransomware attack include the following:

 - Confirm the legitimacy of an email before downloading any attachments it contains.

-- Back up your files frequently and automatically.
+- Backup your files frequently and automatically.
 This won’t prevent a ransomware attack, but it can reduce the damage caused by one.
 Be aware that backups are not foolproof: ransomware may sit idle for weeks until triggered, potentially destroying backups.

-How to Protect Backups from Ransomware
+How Can I Protect Backups from Ransomware?